Dr Simon J Pittman

 Simon has contributed to marine spatial planning in Hawaii, the Gulf of Maine and Oregon to help guide environmentally-informed decision-making, including planning for offshore renewable energy operations.
 His current work has become more holistic, with a focus on blue urbanism and the concept of community-led marine parks for coastal cities as a spatial nexus to address multiple sustainable development targets.

-He serves as a science advisor to the World Commission on Protected Areas’ Specialist Working Group on Marine Connectivity Conservation and is a core member of the University of Plymouth’s Marine and Coastal Policy Research Unit.
-He is affiliate faculty of the University of the Virgin Islands’ Institute for Geocomputational Analysis and Statistics (GeoCas), which he co-founded in 2009, and the Department of Fisheries and Wildlife at Oregon State University, where he mentors graduate students.
+He serves as a science advisor to the World Commission on Protected Areas’ Specialist Working Group on Marine Connectivity Conservation and Blue Parks.
+He is affiliate faculty of the University of the Virgin Islands’ Institute for Geocomputational Analysis and Statistics (GeoCas), which he co-founded in 2009.
+Simon mentors graduate researchers globally and lectures on seascape ecology at the University of Oxford.

 Kate's work focuses on mental health and well-being.
 Kate has substantial experience in social change and has established and led a national charity and various community projects to better serve communities.
 She has provided expert advice to inform government health policy.